“We are easily influenced in which few product attributes we use to make a comparison”

 • Then find out on which ‘easily comparable attributes’ you win in these comparisons, and promote those easily comparable product attributes

-• Finally, emphasize that your prospects should make a deliberate and rational choice (which will make them choose based on the easily comparable attributes)
+• Finally emphasize that your prospects should make a deliberate and rational choice (which will make them choose based on the easily comparable attributes)

-Further reading on Position Targeting:
+Further reading on Position Targetting: